 6. Engage with your customers in real time

-You can equip your customer support team with live engagement tools that will enable them to delight your customers.
-Visual engagement tools such as video & voice chat and co-browsing can be used to create an emotional connection between customers and deliver a better experience to customers.
+Equipping your support team with live engagement tools is a great employee empowerment strategy.
+Visual engagement tools such as video & voice chat and co-browsing can be used to create emotional connections between customers and deliver a better experience to customers.

-Allow your sales and support team to collaborate with your customers in real time and deliver them an in-person experience with co-browsing software.
-You can assist your customers with video chat in order to reduce response time and boost customer satisfaction.
+Allow your sales and support team to collaborate with your customers in real time and deliver an in-person experience with co-browsing software.
+You can assist your customers with video chat in order to reduce response time and boost customer satisfaction

 - Educate and assist your customers with video chat and voice chat for product demos or virtual training/support.

-- Combine co-browsing with video chat to control your customer’s browser and proactively guide them to the right direction.
+- Combine co-browsing with video chat to control your customer’s browsers and proactively guide them in the right direction.

-- Co-browsing solution provides real time assistance for sales, customer service, product demos, customer onboarding.
-It also helps your customers and visitors on your website to fill up a form successfully.
+- Co-browsing solution provides real time assistance for sales, customer service, product demos, and customer onboarding.
+It also helps your customers and visitors to your website to fill up a form successfully.

 You can conduct company-wide training sessions and make it an ongoing process across all departments.
 The training programs must be compulsory and involve participation from top management to the employees.